peidacai/espresso-math.github.io/_posts/2016-10-02-General-Assembly-Project02_post.md

 #### Comments:

 There seemed to be no discernable pattern in the plots, particularly when we zoomed into the top left quadrant (where the supposedly unicorn songs reside).
-There is no clear dominant color in either plot in the said area, even after zooming out and examining the plots in their entirety.
+There is no clear dominant color in either plot in the said area or otherwise.

 A possible solution could be to get more data, data from years before and after.
 However, I highly doubt that it would yield much more information than it already has now, primarily because of the intuition that timing the entry to Top 100 charts or adjusting the time to peak (if that is even possible) just don't seem like plausible methods of pushing a song to becoming a unicorn.

 ### 8. Statistical analyses

+Normality checks were conducted for both the average_position and time_on_chart distributions and both were shown to be highly unlikely normally distributed.
+Therefore, the resampling-shuffle test was conducted on both distribution, with 10,000 trials of random shuffling of labels.

+- The mean number of weeks on chart difference between autumn songs and other songs was about 1.76 weeks, with corresponding p-value of 0.0712, statistically significant at \alpha = 10%.

+- The difference in average position between songs which peaked late and peaked early was 9.84 positions, with corresponding p-value of 0.0003, statistically significant at \alpha = 1%.

 ### 9. Side-Quests